Walt Disney World Resort Levels and Pricing: A Quick Guide

 Disney Value Resorts

-Value Resorts at Walt Disney World are just that, a value.
+Value Resorts at Walt Disney World is just that, a value.
 We’ve written about the All-Stars Resorts before and our very first Disney resort experience was at All-Stars Music Resort, so we have some experience with these.

-Cost Range: 100-400/ per night
+• Cost Range: 100-400/ per night

 The primary thing to consider when choosing these resorts is that everyone chooses these resorts.
 Everyone wants to get to Disney on the cheap.
 They have the largest set of buses for that reason.
 This means these resorts will host schools, organizations like the beauty pageant toddlers and cheerleaders, and football teams.
 Closest to the ESPN complex, these resorts are busiest during tournaments.
 Needless to say, the sound, atmosphere, and chaos is “more” at these resorts.
 But other than that the rooms are just as nice, the buses just as frequent (though packed), and the cafeteria offers decent food.
 In fact, All-Star Movies has some of the best food, praised by Disney Dining, so you’re not missing out on going cheaper.
 Overall it’s a very “Disney” experience.
 It’s a lot to take in if you were hoping for a relaxing vacation, but if you weren’t going for relaxing these are perfect.
-You do however still get all the resort amenities; laundry, pools, food court, arcade, gift shop, movies on the lawn, and kids programming to keep the kids and teens occupied throughout the day.
+You do however still get all the resort amenities; laundry, pools, food court, arcade, gift shop, movies on the lawn, and kids’ programming to keep the kids and teens occupied throughout the day.
+Check out all the Disney Value Resorts.

 Which Resorts are Value Resorts at Walt Disney World?